Visiting SoCal? From South Central Beaches to San Diego, here are the best things to do in the Southern part of California

 If you want to be one with the sea without partaking in its bounty, you can go out on any number of sea life tours.
 These include whale-watching tours and glass-bottom boat tours.
 It can be tough to spot the whales, even on a self-proclaimed whale-watching trip, but you will almost always see dolphins and California sea lions, which are just as much fun, especially to those who don’t have sea life around them regularly.

-More from Partners in Fire – Things To Do in Texas
+Things To Do in Texas

 Planning a trip to the Lone Star State?
 With four iconic cities and miles of wilderness, it’s tough to decide what to do!

-More from Partners in Fire – Best Places to Visit in the US
+The Best Places to Visit in the US